-Here's my mother Peggy and I in 2006 before the premier performance of "Heroes Past and Present" at the Puppets Up Festival, with puppets of Athena and Perseus.
-My father Robert was our sound technician.
-Noreen Young and Bob Stutt introduced us with their star characters from Under the Umbrella Tree, Gloria Gopher and Iggy Iguana.
-That was way cool!!!
-In 2008 "Heroes Past and Present" received a Commendation for Design in Puppetry Theatre from the Arlyn Award Society: http://www.arlynaward.org/certificates.html
+My mother Peggy Artelle and I performed the show together.
+Here we are in 2006 before the premier performance of "Heroes Past and Present" at the Puppets Up Festival, with puppets of Athena and Perseus.
+My father Robert Artelle was our sound technician.
+Remarkably, Noreen Young and Bob Stutt introduced us with their star characters from Under the Umbrella Tree, Gloria Gopher and Iggy Iguana.
+That was super awesome!!!
+In 2008 "Heroes Past and Present" received a Commendation for Design in Puppetry Theatre from the Arlyn Award Society.
+Unfortunately it seems that the Arlyn Award website is no longer available, however this was the web address: http://www.arlynaward.org/certificates.html

 The Arlyn Award was created in honour of Arlyn Coad shortly after her passing in 1999.
 Arlyn and Luman Coad are two of Canada's most renowned puppeteers who have performed all over the world.
 Together they founded Coad Canada puppets during the mid 1960's.
 Their company has toured Coad Canada puppet shows nationally and internationally ever since.